Obarun/66/doc/66-deeper.md

 ## %%livedir%%

 This directory is specified at compile time by using the `-D livedir=` option to `meson setup`.
-It also can be specified on-the-fly with the [66 -l](66.html) option.

 This should be within a writable and executable filesystem, likely a RAM filesystem, mounted with `exec` and `rw` mount flag.